-Relatives arrested/harassed/detained: Several of Djumaev's relatives were harassed, arrested, detained, have undergone ill treatment and were possibly tortured.62 His son Timur, and his 70 year old father were arrested on the same day, and his wife and daughter were later questioned about the events on the evening of November 24th.
+Relatives arrested/harassed/detained: Several of Djumaev's relatives were harassed, arrested, detained, have undergone ill treatment and were possibly tortured.81 His son Timur and his 70 year old father were arrested on the same day, and his wife and daughter were later questioned about the events on the evening of November 24th.
 The authorities wanted to take away his mother, but they could not because she had trouble walking.
 Djumaev family members were not allowed to visit any of the prisoners, their property was confiscated and they lost their jobs.
-They are also under surveillance 24 hours a day.63
+They are also under surveillance 24 hours a day.82

 From the house at Chogalny, all of the visitors were automatically taken away by the watchmen.
 In December 2002, Djumaev's daughter (8th grade at the time) and nephew, in schools No.7 and No.15, were put before the class and declared "enemies of the people."
 Later that month, a boy struck one of them, but the teachers did not help.
 His wife's café business was taken away and sold to another family, with the money staying with the officials.
 Aia Djumaeva's apartment was also taken away.
+Relatives arrested/harassed/detained:

 - Djumaev, Rozy Djumaevich (See p.
-43) - Djumaev, Timur Guvanchevych (See p.
 43)

-Djumaev, Chary Rozyevich (See p.
+- Djumaev, Timur Guvanchevych (See p.
 43)

+- Djumaev, Chary Rozyevich (See p.
+43)

-Djumaev, Magtim Brother of Guvanch Djumaev.
+- Djumaev, Magtim Brother of Guvanch Djumaev.
 He was kept in pre-trial detention for over two months and was subject to torture.

-Djumaev, Begench Older brother of Guvanch Djumaev.
+- Djumaev, Begench Older brother of Guvanch Djumaev.
 His factory for the production of oxygen was taken away by the authorities, which included equipment worth \$1.5 million.
 His wife, a gynecologist, was fired from her job.

+- Dovletov, Rovshan Dzhorageldyevich

+- Gaipov, Devlet Odaevich

+- Hemraev, Nepes Hemraevich

+- Garataev, Murat Amanovich